SvetozarP/CPlusPlusSoftUni/README.md

 - Windows OS (based on the project structure)

 ### Running the Programs
-1. Open either solution file in Visual Studio:
+1. Open the appropriate solution file in Visual Studio:
-   - `FirstStepsInCoding.sln` for the main exercises
+   - `01FirstStepsInCoding/FirstStepsInCoding.sln` for the main exercises
-   - `firstStepsInCodingEx.sln` for additional practice exercises
+   - `02FirstStepsInCodingEx/firstStepsInCodingEx.sln` for additional practice exercises
+   - `03ConditionalStatementsLab/conditionalStatementsLab.sln` for conditional statements exercises
 2. Select the project you want to run
 3. Build and run the project (F5 or Ctrl+F5)